pococms/poco/.poco/themes/skyscraper/README.md

 * Aside (optional)
 * Support for asides on either left or right
 * Footer (optional)
-* Mobile support (below certain screen dimensions fonts get bigger and page layout elements such as aside, nav and footer disappear, depending on how limited screen real estate gets)
+* Mobile suppoort (below certain screen dimensions fonts get bigger and page layout elements such as aside, nav and footer disappear, depending on how limited screen real estate gets)
 * Full support even low-end browsers; Javascript is optional

 It's easy to customize with minimal additions to CSS.